jmuddappa/art-gan-erator/README.md

 ![](GAN2.gif)

-Integrating a tf.js style transfer application with my web application to have this final result.
+1. Integrating a tf.js style transfer application with my web application to have this final result eliminating the need for current nvidia-docker style transfer.

+2. Having a CPU only version of attnGAN to remove dependency on GPU completely from the application.

+3. Developing a scalable application that can serve multiple simultatenous users.
+Future commercialization potential!

 ## Credits
 These papers proved invaluable in understanding the problem space: